codezero-be/laravel-stagefront/README.md

 It doesn't have to be!

-By installing StageFront with composer and setting 3 variables in your `.env` you are ready to go.
+By installing StageFront with composer, adding the middleware and setting 3 variables in your `.env` you are ready to go.
 As you will discover below, you also have a bunch more options available.

 ## Requirements